ymdatta/DollarBot/docs/helper.md

 11. def getplot():
 This functions returns the different plots used in the bot.
 These are defined the same file.

+12. def validate_time_format(time_str:)
+This function, validate_time_format(time_str), checks whether the input time_str matches the 24-hour time format (HH:MM), returning True if it's a valid time format and False if not.

 # How to run this feature?
 Once the project is running(please follow the instructions given in the main README.md for this), please type /add into the telegram bot.